shubhamdubey02/coreth/README.md

 - `debug`

 Only the `eth` namespace is enabled by default.
-To enable the other namespaces see the instructions for passing the C-Chain config to AvalancheGo [here.](https://docs.avax.network/nodes/configure/chain-config-flags#enabling-evm-apis)
+To enable the other namespaces see the instructions for passing the C-Chain config to CryftGo [here.](https://docs.avax.network/nodes/configure/chain-config-flags#enabling-evm-apis)
-Full documentation for the C-Chain's API can be found [here.](https://docs.avax.network/reference/avalanchego/c-chain/api)
+Full documentation for the C-Chain's API can be found [here.](https://docs.avax.network/reference/cryftgo/c-chain/api)

 ## Compatibility